FORMAT: 80 minute LECTURES

 Reading: Gagneux, P. Sweetness in Human Evolution.
 2015.
 Oxford Companion to Sweets.
 Oxford University Press.
 Darra Goldstein Editor.

-16. Industrial food production
+16. Industrial Food Production

 From small farm gardens and fields to global agribusiness and industry